zenml-io/zenml/docs/book/component-gallery/annotators/label-studio.md

 the case of AWS.

 You will next need to obtain your Label Studio API key.
 This will give you access to the web annotation interface.
+(The following steps apply to a local instance of Label Studio, but feel free to obtain your API key directly from your deployed instance if that's what you are using.)

 ```shell
 # choose a username and password for your label-studio account